CloudCoded/Elements_and_Properties_Doc/css/README.md

 }

 The :nth-of-type() pseudo-selector is used to target specific elements based on their order among siblings of the same type.

+An absolute position takes the element out of that top-down document flow and allows you to adjust it relative to its container

+The z-index property is used to create "layers" for your HTML elements